-Here are 2 Windows 10 apps available in the Windows Store now that’ll have you turning to your stylus as a secondary input method.
+Here are 8 best Windows 10 apps that’ll have you turning to your stylus as a secondary input method.
 Some of them are free downloads.
-Others come preloaded with the Surface and devices made by Dell, Toshiba, Lenovo and HP.
+Others come preloaded with the Surface and devices made by Dell, Toshiba, Lenovo, HP and more.

 Creating different notebooks and sections allows users to organize their notes, whether they be home-related or at work.
 Charms allow for check marks and questions.
 Every OneNote notebook is synced back to Microsoft’s OneDrive service and shared with phones, notebooks and desktops that have OneNote installed as well.